 Program Website: http://www.hiram.edu/psychology

 The study of psychology contributes to a liberal arts education by introducing students to the scientific method and to a body of knowledge about human and animal behavior.
-Investigation of psychology also requires learning to compare, contrast, and integrate various theoretical perspectives.
+Investigation of psychology also requires learning to compare, contrast, and integrate various theoretical perspectives using empirical evidence.
 Completing the requirements for a major in psychology leads to a better understanding of behavior and thought, allows insight into interdisciplinary perspectives, fosters a greater appreciation of and respect for others, stimulates intellectual curiosity, facilitates personal growth, and encourages a feeling of social responsibility.
 A major in psychology prepares students for a variety of post-baccalaureate pursuits.
-Many of our recent graduates have gone on to continue their studies in graduate school, where they have specialized in areas such as behavioral neuroscience, clinical, counseling, developmental, experimental, school, industrial, or social psychology.
+Many of our recent graduates have gone on to continue their studies in graduate school where they have specialized in areas such as behavioral neuroscience, clinical, counseling, developmental, experimental, school, industrial, or social psychology.
 Some have entered directly into careers such as management, advertising and marketing, human services, rehabilitation, and recreational supervision.
 Others have enrolled in a variety of professional programs such as law, education, rehabilitation, and social work.
 In short, completion of a psychology major provides the background for a variety of challenging and exciting career paths.

-Another opportunity within the psychology department is to pursue a 3:2 collaborative program in social administration with Case Western Reserve University in Cleveland, OH.
+Another opportunity within the psychology program is to pursue a 3:2 collaborative program in social administration with Case Western Reserve University in Cleveland, OH.
 If a Hiram student meets the requirements of this program and is accepted, that student would spend three full-time years at Hiram College, followed by two full-time years at Case Western Reserve University’s renowned Mandel School of Applied Social Sciences.
 Upon successful completion of this 3:2 program, the student would receive a Bachelor of Arts degree from Hiram College and a Master of Science in Social Administration from Case Western Reserve University.
 For more information about requirements, please consult with faculty in the psychology program.

 B.A., Albion College;